MonsieurCellophane/SHOUT.sh/README.md

 Which provoked a fruitful tweet exchange (which I did not know was at all possible) viz. https://twitter.com/saruspete/status/1149281131612770304.

-It's been sitting in my .bashrc for a few months, with no issues (but I do not use it heavily, see below).
+It's been sitting in my .bashrc for a few months, with no issues.
+I do not use it heavily though, because I do SU - a lot.

-I omitted the `alias SUDO='sudo $(history -p !!)'` thing, because:
+I omitted the `alias SUDO='sudo $(history -p !!)'` thing because  I introduced a shorter, more useful shortcut that maps  ^V to "recall last command go to BOL, upcase first word".

-  * I was not going to  test/investigate the ups and downs of interacting with history expansion, which I hate and mostly eschew;
-  * I do SUDO su - a lot.
+This is  actually better than an alis because

+  * it's shorter
+  * It allows you to back off before hitting CR.
+With 'sudo !!' it's easy to shoot your own foot especially if you (like me) are merging different histories from different terminal windows.
+(This can be achieved with:
+	`PROMPT_COMMAND="history -a; history -c; history -r; $PROMPT_COMMAND"`.
+	It's far from flawless, though)

 ## LICENSE